chimay/wheel/README.md

   + Files from anywhere in the filesystem
   + A file in more than one group
   + file:line-1 and file:line-2 in the same group
+- May be saved in wheel file
 - Easy navigation
   + On demand loading of files
   + Switch to matching tab & window if available
   + Choose file, group or category in special buffer
     * Filter candidates
     * Folds matching wheel tree structure
-  + Auto `:lcd` to project root of current file
+  + Auto |:lcd| to project root of current file
+- Search files
+  + MRU files not found in wheel
+  + Using locate
+- Search inside files
+  + Grep on group files
+  + Outline : folds headers in group files
-- May be saved in wheel file
+- Yank wheel using TextYankPost event
 - Reorganizing elements
 - Display files
   + Split levels : torus, circle, location
-  + Split layout
+  + Split
     * vertical, golden vertical
     * horizontal, golden horizontal
     * main left, golden left